A History of Grace Church

 We had many members participate in the Jimmy Carter Work Project in 2003.
 The Rev. Childers started the Wednesday night service, program and supper, offering a more contemporary setting for the service and a Bible study format for the programs.
 The suppers are provided by teams and bring back the social warmth many of us remember from our childhood churches.
 Two Bible study groups started by him have continued to grow- the Tuesday morning group and the Men’s Bible study.
 Under his leadership in 2001, Grace became home to Pre-School Friends: a pre-school for children of families with low to moderate income.
 The Rev. Childers also revitalized the Cursillo community of Grace Church.

-The Rev. Dr. Lee Shafer has led Grace Church to continue and expand the outreach efforts of this parish.
-During her tenure so far, Grace started a Beans and Rice Ministry in the fall of 2010 that has flourished.
+The Rev. Dr. Lee Shafer led Grace Church to continue and expand the outreach efforts of this parish.
+During her tenure, Grace started a Beans and Rice Ministry in the fall of 2010 that has flourished.
 Inspired by Sawyerville Day Camp in West Alabama, The Rev. Dr. Shafer led Grace to begin Foothills Day Camp for Calhoun County children who would not otherwise have a summer day camp experience.
 This camp began in 2012 and has brought children from all ethnic groups together for a camping experience and has brought youth staff from all over the Diocese as well as a diversity of ethnic and religious backgrounds together.
 A second objective of the camp is to build bridges among all the socio-economic, racial and religious groups in Calhoun County.
+The Rev. Dr. Lee F. Shafer served as rector of Grace Church until November 25, 2018.

 Grace Church has been a good steward of its resources.
 As various parcels of real estate under church control have been liquidated, the funds have been set aside for restricted capital expenditures with the income primarily dedicated to outreach.
 In 1980, Grace Church initiated the sponsorship of the Church of the Messiah in Heflin, Alabama.
 Grace Church’s curate, The Rev. Marcus B. Robertson, was designated as the first rector of the new church, and substantial financial assistance has been given from Grace Church to assure a firm foundation for this ministry.